 We can use the power of communication to make our lives and our world better — if we can learn as much as possible about what shapes how we communicate, how communication shapes us, and how we can communicate with others in ways that shape the common good.

 The Communication Department offers a combination of “hands-on” training and rigorous analysis.
 In our program, students learn the communication skills that employers want — how to report a news story, make a presentation, produce films and television programs, design communication campaigns, and create digital content.
 But, unlike many other programs, we pay as much attention to helping students develop messages that are informed by research.
 What moves people?
 What moves them to act?
 How do we know how others interpret and interact with our messages?
 How do we listen to what others have to say and what they need?
-We draw on a long tradition of theorizing and studying interpersonal, mass, and networked communication to help students answer these questions and communicate effectively.
+We draw on a long tradition of theorizing and studying interpersonal, mass, global, intercultural, and networked communication to help students answer these questions and communicate effectively.

 We provide an education that does not train students what to think and do, but that helps them learn how to think and do for themselves.

 About Our Program

 The Department of Communication offers a program of studies leading to a bachelor of arts in communication.
 The major prepares students for a wide variety of careers in the communication, entertainment, tech, journalism, and non-profit industries.
 A minor in digital filmmaking or journalism is also available.
 Students explore the theories, research methods, responsibilities, institutional structures, and effects of mass communication, interpersonal communication, strategic communication, global communication, and computer-mediated communication.
 The integration of theory and practice is essential to the major.
 We help students to apply their knowledge of the communication process to create their own speeches, films, television programs, journalism, Web content, and communication and marketing campaigns.
 Many of our students go directly to work in these fields after graduation.
 The major also prepares students for graduate studies in a number of fields, including communication, film, journalism, and law.